Pedroxbr16/documentacao-geral/docs/pyenv.md

 sidebar_position: 6
 ---

-# Instalção do pyenv no linux
+# Instalação do pyenv no linux

 primeiro instale as bibliotecas nescessárias